yDudsz/yDudsz/README.md

 - 👋 Hi, I’m @yDudsz
-- 👀 I’m interested in Cybersecurity
+- 👀 I’m interested in
-- 🌱 I’m currently learning Ethical Hacking
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on areas that need cybersecurity to be improved and improve my own skills
+- 💞️ I’m looking to collaborate on areas
 - 📫 How to reach me eduardoamaraldalves@gmail.com

 <!---